Skip to Main Content

 What skills should a drone operator have?

-A drone operator needs expert piloting skills, a strong understanding of cinematography and composition, and thorough knowledge of Korean aviation regulations and safety procedures.
-They must hold the required MOLIT/KOCA (Ministry of Land, Infrastructure and Transport) certifications and be able to operate confidently in varied weather conditions and complex environments.
+A drone operator needs skilled piloting and a strong grasp of cinematography and framing.
+They also need a deep knowledge of Korean aviation rules and safety steps.
+They must hold the required MOLIT/KOCA (Ministry of Land, Infrastructure and Transport) certifications.
+And they must fly with confidence in varied weather and tricky settings.

 How do you match a drone operator to my Korean production?

-We consider your shot requirements, location environment, Korean airspace regulations, and the type of aerial footage you need, then recommend MOLIT/KOCA (Ministry of Land, Infrastructure and Transport)-certified operators with relevant experience.
-We verify that they carry appropriate insurance and hold all necessary flight certifications for your shooting locations.
+We weigh your shot needs, the location, Korean airspace rules, and the footage you want.
+We then recommend MOLIT/KOCA (Ministry of Land, Infrastructure and Transport)-certified operators with the right experience.
+Our team confirms they carry proper insurance.
+We also check they hold every flight certification your locations require.

 What equipment does a drone operator use?